Shobhan10/Project-9-FSJS/README.md

   - Learned to use `:not()` and `:last-of-type` selectors.
   - Learned to use `relative` and `absolute` properties of CSS Positions more precisely.
   - Learned to use various flexbox properties.
+  - Learned to make the website responsive with various breakpoints.

 - It took around _9-10 hours_ to complete.